LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 </div>

-- Changed the "Most Used Apps" widget on the front page to a bar graph showing screen time use throughout the week
+- We changed the "Most Used Apps" widget on the front page to a bar graph showing screen time use throughout the week.
+The original home page (seen in Process Journal 1 Home Page screen) does not include this bar graph at all.
+We believe that the bar graph was preferred among our interviewees because it is very similar to the way IOS devices track and portray their screen time information.
+Similar visual cues make this more easily readable.

 <div align="center">